- ORDER: Passeriformes

 - The Brown Thrasher is considered a short-distance migrant, but two individuals have been recorded in Europe: one in England and another in Germany.

-- The oldest Brown Thrasher on record was at least 12 years, 10 months old, and was found in North Carolina.
+- The oldest Brown Thrasher on record was at least 10 years, 11 months old.
+It was found in Florida in 1978 where it was banded in 1967.